fochlac/mui-feedback-dialog/README.md

     screenshot: 'base64-encoded screenshot in webp format' }
 ```
-* `tenantId` [string]: Channel Id of your feedback-channel at [https://feedback.fochlac.com].
-You can use this service to store your feedback fully enctypted.
 * `className` [string]: className applied to the dialog component.
 * `text` [object]: possibility to overwrite the default strings:
     * title